Robust Two-Layer Partition Clustering of Sparse Multivariate Functional Data: Multivariate Functional Data Clustering

+\end{cri} \quad Here, each element in $\bm{C}_p$ is a set containing at least $Np_m$ number of curves, while each element in $O$ is a detected outlier.

-Algorithm \ref{outalg} in the Appendix, applies \textit{Criterion 3} and obtains a set of primary clusters $\bm{C}_p$ and outliers $O$.
-We find that the clustering results are quite stable when $p_m \leq 0.05$, and $0.85 \leq \alpha \leq 0.9$ according to the simulations yet to be reported.
-Hence, we recommend $p_m = 0.05$, and $\alpha$ any value between $0.85$ and $0.9$.
-Adoption of Algorithm 3 makes the two-layer partition clustering (Algorithm 2) robust to outliers, and we name this method as RTLP clustering.
+Algorithm \ref{outalg} applies Criterion \ref{cri3} and obtains a set of primary clusters $\bm{C}_p$ and outliers $O$.
+Let $p_m = 0.1$.
+It is recommended to use $\alpha$ between $0.85$ and $0.9$ based on the empirical simulations yet to be reported.
+Adoption of Algorithm~\ref{outalg} makes the two-layer partition clustering (Algorithm \ref{clustalg}) robust to outliers and removes outliers.
+This method is referred to as RTLP clustering.